What are my responsibilities during the study?

 PI and/or Study Coordinator

-Please Follow the links below for information about on-campus data-storage options at the four CTSI partner institutions.
+Please follow the links below for information about on-campus data-storage options.

 As a scientific/medical expert, you are likely to be called upon to speak to the media about advances in your field.
 Each UCLA CTSI institution’s medical school has a staff of media relations professionals who work with reporters, editors and producers nationwide.
 These media representatives operate in a world apart from academic medicine and understand how to assist with the following: